Few plants create such a striking presence as the mighty pampas grass.

 5: Plant Your Pampas Grass in the Sunniest Part of Your garden

-Pampas grows best when it recieves lots of direct sunlight.
+Pampas grass grows best when it receives lots of direct sunlight.

 Pampas grass is an incredibly tough plant that adapts well to most environments, but it definitely prefers bright, sunny spots.